İzmir Ekonomi Üniversitesi

 6 Sustainability in Energy Vanek & Abright, Chapter 4

-7 Carbon Capture, Storage and Utilization Vanek & Abright, Chapter 7
+7 Climate change and its relationship with energy Vanek & Abright, Chapter 7

 8 Midterm exam